TTK4130/ttk4130.github.io/docs/assignment-1.rst

 .. admonition:: b)

-    Write a code for simulating the system equations from problem 1 using the Euler forward integration method with a step size of :math:`\Delta t = 0.01`.
+    Write a code for simulating the system equations from Problem 1 using the Euler forward integration method with a step size of :math:`\Delta t = 0.01` and plot the results.

 .. admonition:: c)

     Compare the analytical solution from 1d) with the numerical method in 2d) by plotting the integration error and comment the result.
 Is the error acceptable?
-If not, how can we improve our simulation?

 .. admonition:: d)